Siġġiewi: History

-Hundreds of place names are known from various fields and locations around Siggiewi.
-These names are of Semitic character, but are of an unknown age having been recorded in notarial deeds only in the Late Middle Ages.
-Some of these places developed into hamlets.
-Others may have supported small communities that were never recorded.
-These hamlets would later dwindle in importance.
+Hundreds of place names are known from various fields and locations around Siġġiewi.
+These names are Semitic but are of an unknown age, having been recorded in notarial deeds only in the Late Middle Ages.
+Some of these places developed into hamlets, and others may have supported small communities that were never recorded, but these hamlets would ultimately dwindle in importance in their coming years.
 The depopulation of the Maltese rural areas during the Great Siege of 1565 hastened the end of small hamlets around Malta and Gozo.
-The arrival of the Order of St John in Malta in 1530, also ushered in new economic dynamics which made the new urban areas and especially the new city of Valletta more attractive than isolated villages.
+The arrival of the Order of St John in Malta in 1530 ushered in new economic dynamics which made the new urban areas, and especially the new city of Valletta, more attractive than isolated villages.

-Several buildings in Siggiewi date back to knight Hospitaller rule, including the Armoury.
-Siggiewi itself reflects these new concerns.
-Its growth may have been at the expense of neighbouring hamlets.
-But market agglomeration around Siggiewi, a promontory which stands between two important valleys and is therefore defensible, also encouraged geo-demographic changes.
+Several buildings in Siġġiewi date back to knight Hospitaller rule, including the Armoury.
+Siġġiewi itself reflects these new concerns.
+Its growth may have been at the expense of neighboring hamlets.
+But market agglomeration around Siġġiewi, a promontory that stands between two important valleys and is therefore defensible, also encouraged geo-demographic changes.

-On 30 December 1797, after a formal request by Don Salvatore Curso, on behalf of his parishioners, Grand Master Ferdinand Von Hompesch instituted the village as a city calling it after his name, "Città Ferdinand".
+On 30 December 1797, after a formal request by Don Salvatore Curso, on behalf of his parishioners, Grand Master Ferdinand von Hompesch instituted the village as a city, naming it after himself as "Città Ferdinand".

 The ruins of the former parish church, dedicated to St Nicholas of Bari are still visible today.
-Lately, great restoration works have been carried out and retrieved its old glory.
+Lately, great restoration works have been carried out and retrieved from its old glory.
 The baroque parish church, dedicated to the same saint, was erected by the villagers who raised the necessary funds between the years 1676 to 1693.
 It was designed by the Maltese architect, Lorenzo Gafà but underwent some changes throughout the years.
 The portico and naves were added by Professor Nicola Żammit in the latter half of the 19th century.

 The titular painting in the church is by the artist Mattia Preti, 'Il calabrese', who was also responsible for the painting on the vault of St John's Co-Cathedral in Valletta.
-The wooden statue which is carried in procession in the city feast day (the last Sunday of June) was sculptured by Pietro Felici in 1736.
+The wooden statue which is carried in procession on the city feast day (the last Sunday of June) was sculptured by Pietro Felici in 1736.

-Fours years earlier, in 1732, the same sculptor had produced the stone statue which still stands in the centre of the square.
-On its pedestal there is a prayer in Latin which implores the saint to bless the fields which the faithful laboriously till.
+Four years earlier, in 1732, the same sculptor had produced the stone statue which still stands in the center of the square.
+On its pedestal, there is a prayer in Latin which implores the saint to bless the fields which the faithful laboriously till.